BackofenLab/HVSeeker/HVSeeker-Protein/README.md

 ### Activation of the environment

-Before running DeepDefense one need to activate the corresponding environment.
+Before running HVSeeker one needs to activate the corresponding environment.

 ```